Fz3r0/Fz3r0/Networking/Labs/Router-on-a-Stick.md

 > _- Hecho en México - by [Fz3r0 💀](https://github.com/Fz3r0/)_
 >
-> _"In the mist of the night you could see me come, where the shadows move and Demons lie..."_
+> _"In the mist of the night you could see me come, where shadows move and Demons lie..."_